 ” Sustainably meeting potable water demand in Lagos State through International best practice”

-” To provide safe drinking water in sufficient and regular quantity, maintain good quality service through revenue generation to sustain operations, meet customer expectation by planning sustainable growth and promote community health by good portable water”
+” To provide safe drinking water in sufficient and regular quantity, maintain good quality service through revenue generation to sustain operations, meet customer expectation by planning sustainable growth and promote community health by good potable water”

 Lagos is a state surrounded by water.
 Because of this many people assumed that it would be easy to provide the people with required water.
 But far from it.
 The waters in the lagoon and ocean surrounding Lagos are not fit for human consumption.
 The large expanse of water around Lagos is not potable and does not meet World Health Organisation standards.